clembench/clemgame-template/README.md

 # Template for creating new `clemgames'

-This repository provides example code for starting to develop new games for the `clemcore' environment, as used in the `clembench' project.
+This repository provides example code for starting to develop new games for the `clemcore` environment, as used in the `clembench` project.

 [documentation to be further adapted]